tamiln8ndev/tamiln8ndev/README.md

 ## 🙏 Acknowledgments

-Big thanks to **OpenAI** for providing step-by-step guidance that made learning automation and AI so accessible.
+Big thanks to **ChatGPT** for providing step-by-step guidance that made learning automation and AI so accessible.

 Huge appreciation to **Reddit** for its open communities — I found answers, hacks, and hope during the hardest troubleshooting moments.